 Finally, a draft Student Code of Conduct was prepared and distributed for comment.
-The third phase of consultation to be completed in in Term 1, 2021 with the P&C Association to unanimously endorsed the Tullawong State High School Student Code of Conduct for implementation.
+The third phase of consultation was completed in Term 4, 2024 with the P&C Association unanimously endorsing the Tullawong State High School Student Code of Conduct for implementation.

-A communication strategy has been developed to support the implementation of the Tullawong State High School Student Code of Conduct, including promotion through the school website, newsletter and email.
-Any families who require assistance to access a copy of the Tullawong SHS Code of Conduct, including translation to a suitable language, are encouraged to contact the Tullawong SHS.
+A communication strategy has been developed to support the implementation of the Tullawong State High School Student Code of Conduct, including promotion through the school website and email.
+Any families who require assistance to access a copy of the Tullawong State High School Code of Conduct, including translation to a suitable language, are encouraged to contact Tullawong State High School.